-NOTE: Civil jurisdiction generally refers to the power of a court to handle law suits or actions between two private persons or parties.
+Note: Civil jurisdiction generally refers to the power of a court to handle lawsuits or actions between two private persons or parties.
 In sexual assault and stalking cases, a victim may bring a civil action by petitioning for a protection order against her offender or suing the offender for damages.
 This resource guide focuses on criminal jurisdiction.
-If you are interested in developing or strengthening tribal laws on protection orders, please refer to our domestic violence publication:
+If you are interested in developing or strengthening tribal laws on protection orders, please refer to our domestic violence publication available at www.tlpi.org: